-If you’ve been reading this blog for a while, you probably already know that I’m an open networker – I accept invitations even from people I don’t know.
+If you’ve been reading this blog for a while, you probably already know that I’m mostly an open networker – I accept invitations even from people I don’t know.
 However, that doesn’t mean I want to randomly build my network with anyone and everyone.
 I want to connect with people who are truly interested in building relationships.

 As my LinkedIn network grows, I’m beginning to become more selective about who I add to my network because I want to know who these people are.
 I’m becoming increasingly annoyed by people who send me invitations to connect who have obviously not taken the time to even peruse my profile.